Peter Koutoujian

 Peter John Koutoujian (born September 17, 1961) is an American politician who is the current Sheriff of Middlesex County, Massachusetts and a former member of the Massachusetts House of Representatives.

+Education

+Koutoujian earned a Bachelor of Science in psychology from Bridgewater State University in 1983, a master's degree in public administration from Harvard University's Kennedy School of Government in 2003, a Juris Doctor degree from the New England School of Law in 1989.

 Massachusetts House of Representatives

-Koutoujian is of Armenian ancestry.
 A former Assistant District Attorney in Middlesex County, Koutoujian was elected to the Massachusetts House of Representatives in 1996.
-From 2001–2005, he was a member of Joint Committee on Health Care and was the chairman of the Committee from 2003–2005.
-From 2005–2009, he was the Chair of the Joint Committee on Public Health.
+From 2001 to 2005, he was a member of Joint Committee on Health Care and was the chairman of the Committee from 2003 to 2005.
+From 2005 to 2009, he was the Chair of the Joint Committee on Public Health.
 From 2009 until his departure from the House, he was the Chair of Joint Committee on Financial Services.

 Sheriff of Middlesex County

 On January 14, 2011, Koutoujian was appointed by Governor Deval Patrick to fill the term of Middlesex County Sheriff James DiPaola, who died on November 26, 2010.

+As part of his role as Sheriff, Koutoujian opens the Harvard University commencement ceremony.

 Congressional campaign

 Koutoujian was a candidate for the Democratic nomination in the 2013 special election for the U.S. House of Representatives.
 He ran to succeed Ed Markey as the U.S. representative for Massachusetts's 5th district.
 He finished second in the Democratic primary.